Samoa's first female prime minster takes office — finally | DW | 27.07.2021

 The party, whose full name Fa'atuatua i le Atua Samoa ua Tasi means "Faith in the One God of Samoa" is less than a year old.

-It espouses a mantra of anti-corruption and social conservatism, and was founded by the former agriculture and fisheries minister, Laauli Leuatea Polataivao Schmidt.
+Founded by the former agriculture and fisheries minister, Laauli Leuatea Polataivao Schmidt, the party has vowed to tackle corruption and espouses social conservatism.

-Schmidt — who will take up his old responsibilities — and Mata'afa are the only members of the new government with any ministerial experience.
+Schmidt — who will take up his previous responsibilities — and Mata'afa are the only members of the new government with any ministerial experience.

 FAST emerged last year from Tuilaepa's ruling Human Rights Protection Party over objections to constitutional changes.